germal/OpenCVB/README.md

 Python_SurfaceBlit or Python_RGBDepth.
 There is a simple naming convention for Python scripts with a VB.Net wrapper: use the same name for both, i.e. the algorithm Python_RGBDepth is the companion for the Depth_RGB_PS.py script (the
-\_PS suffix indicates it is a Python Streaming script sending the RGB and Depth images to the Python script.
-See Algorithm subset “\<PyStream\>”.)
+\_PS suffix is an OpenCVB convention that indicates it is a Python Streaming script sending the RGB and Depth images to the Python script.
+There is an OpenCVB subset for all the Python Streaming scripts called “\<PyStream\>”.)

 Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing a regression tests.
 To change